SquareGPS/navixy-api/docs/backend-api/resources/fleet/vehicle/service_task/service_task.md

 ### `list`

-Lists the service works, sorted in ascending order by the predicted date
+Lists the service works, sorted in ascending order by the predicted date (if other sort options are not specified)

 #### Parameters